All that jazz at South Hill Park as EBOS returns to stage - Wokingham.Today

-A THEATRE company will makes its return on stage at South Hill Park, it’s first live performance since the pandemic began.
+A THEATRE company will makes its return on stage at South Hill Park this week, it’s first live performance since the pandemic began.

 The East Berkshire Operatic Society, EBOS, a community theatre company based at Pinewood Theatre, Wokingham, will be dazzling audiences with its production of Back To The 5, 6, 7, 8.